MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Type_Operators.md

 The -as operator tries to convert the input object to the specified .NET Framework type.
 If it succeeds, it returns the converted object.
-It if fails, it returns nothing.
+It if fails, it returns \$null.
 It does not return an error.

 The following table lists the type operators in  Windows PowerShell.